 Credit unions welcome Donohoe’s move to reduce levies

-Credit Unions have been calling for a 12-month suspension of the charges, in recognition of the extraordinary costs during Covid-19 crisis.
-Photograph: Frank Miller
+The reduction of the stabilisation fund charge means that for a credit union with €100m in assets, the levy in 2021 would have been €16,400, but will now be reduced to €1,554.
+File photograph: Frank Miller/The Irish Times

-Minister for Finance Paschal Donohoe has reduced the two main regulatory levies imposed on credit unions to afford them some financial headroom in the current crisis.
+Minister for Finance Paschal Donohoe has reduced the two main regulatory levies imposed on credit unions to afford them financial head room amid the Covid-19 crisis.

-Mr Donohe announced on Friday that he was reducing the Credit Institutions Resolution Fund (CIRF) and the Credit Union Stabilisation Levy, given the economic and financial uncertainty arising from the pandemic.
+Mr Donohoe announced on Friday that he was reducing the Credit Institutions Resolution Fund (CIRF) and the Credit Union Stabilisation Levy, given the economic and financial uncertainty arising from the pandemic.

 The two levies were established in the wake of the financial crisis as buffers against future instability.